Honey (2003 film)

-Honey is a 2003 American dance film directed by Billie Woodruff.
+Honey is a 2003 American dance film directed by Bille Woodruff (in his feature film directorial debut).
 It stars Jessica Alba, Mekhi Phifer, Romeo Miller, Joy Bryant, and David Moscow, with a cameo by Missy Elliott and featured performances by Tweet, Sheek Louch, Jadakiss, Ginuwine, and Blaque.
+The film received negative reviews, but was a box-office success.

 Plot

 Honey Daniels works as a bartender, a record store clerk and a dance teacher at a NYC community center run by her mother.
 She wants to become a hip hop choreographer, though her mother presses her to teach ballet uptown.

-Honey and her rival Katrina are recorded having a dance off.
+Honey and her rival Katrina are recorded having a dance-off.
 She and her friend Gina find brothers Benny and Raymond street dancing and invite them to her classes.
 The dance-off video reaches video director Michael Ellis, who hires Honey as a backup dancer and later as a choreographer.
-Her career brings money and fame, but takes her away from the center and the neighborhood kids.
+Her career brings money and fame but takes her away from the center and neighborhood kids.

 After Benny gets into a fight, Honey hires him as her assistant to keep him out of trouble.
 She convinces Michael to hire her students as dancers in Ginuwine's new video.
 Honey begins dating Raymond's barber Chaz, who inspires her to prioritize her happiness over fame.
 She puts down a deposit on an old store she can turn into a dance studio.
 Michael insists Honey go with him to an "important meeting," causing her to cancel the birthday trip with Gina.
 The meeting turns out to be a networking party, where Michael drunkenly hits on her.
 She slaps him and leaves.
 The next day, Gina is furious to see a photo of Honey at the party.
 At the Ginuwine shoot, Michael fires Honey and the kids for her spurning him, replacing her with Katrina.

 Honey is forced to break the bad news to the kids, who are heartbroken over losing their chance to be in a music video.
 Benny returns to drug dealing, only to get arrested and land in juvie.
 Honey then visits him shortly before his release and mentions that she wants to help him once he is out, but he starts to insult her.
 She attempts to express disappointment about his choices, but Benny continues belittling her and tells her to leave him alone.
 As she prepares to leave, Honey manages to ask Benny how often his gangster friends have visited, causing him to become visibly saddened and silent.
-She then departs and he instantly regrets his rudeness towards her, realizing that she was the only one that cared enough to visit him due his gang "friends" not truly caring about him and his own mother and brother's refusal to visit because of their disappointments in him.
-He also realizes that he has mainly disappointed himself by making wrong decisions that could get him imprisoned for life or killed.
+She then departs and he instantly regrets his rudeness towards her, realizing that she was the only one that cared enough to visit him due his gang "friends" not truly caring about him and his own mother and brother's refusal to visit because of their disappointment in him.
+He also realizes that he has mainly disappointed himself by making bad decisions that could get him imprisoned for life or killed.